 This time of year, your commercial buildings will need a little extra care and attention to make sure they’re ready for the cooler months to come.
 October is prime time for cleaning up your properties’ landscaping and getting your buildings ready for winter.

-To help you prepare for the change in the seasons, the team at APPRO Development and CERRON Commercial Properties have compiled a brief list of routine cleanup and maintenance for commercial properties.
-Add these items to your to-do list this fall to keep your commercial buildings in tip top shape!
+To help you prepare for the change in the seasons, the team at APPRO Development and CERRON Commercial Properties have compiled a brief list of routine cleanup and fall maintenance for commercial properties.
+Add these items to your to-do list this fall to keep your commercial buildings in tip top shape

 Roof inspections are always an important part of maintenance for commercial properties, but with the harsh weather winter brings, it’s especially crucial this time of year.
-A fall roof inspection will help ensure your roof is prepared to withstand the snow, ice, and winds to come, and minimize your risk of roof leaks and water damage to your property.
+A fall roof inspection will help ensure your roof is prepared to withstand the snow, ice, and winds to come, and minimize the risk of roof leaks and water damage to your property.

 To keep your roof in great shape, go through this checklist this fall: